devuxd/ProgrammingStrategies/localize-fault.md

 # Fault localization
-## Andrew J. Ko

 When we say "debug", we are usually referring to many different activities, including reproducing a failure, localizing the root causes of a failure, and patching an implementation to prevent those causes.
 There are many strategies for each of these activities.
 Below is a strategy for the *fault localization* part of debugging.

 ## The strategy

-Below is a algorithm you can follow that should generally result in successful localization of a fault.
-Since it's something a _human_ executes, I've written the strategy in a loosely formal pseudocode.
+Below is a algorithm you can follow manually.
+If you follow it reliably, it should result in successful localization of a defect.
+Since it's something a _person_ executes, I've written the strategy in a loosely formal pseudocode.
+While you execute the strategy, keep track of any variables you need to track in a text editor or paper, and keep track of which step and function you're on, just like a computer does when it executes a program.

-strategy `localizeFailure(failure)`
+*strategy* `localizeFailure(failure)`

 1. Reproduce the failure by finding a sequence of inputs that produces the failure reliably.
+2. To the extent that you can, write down the inputs for later reference.
-2. If the failure is output that shouldn't have occurred, return `localizeWrongOutput(failure)`.
+3. If the failure is output that shouldn't have occurred, return `localizeWrongOutput(failure)`.
 Otherwise, if the failure is output that _should_ have occurred, but didn't return `localizeMissingOutput(failure)`

-strategy `localizeWrongOutput(failure)`
+*strategy* `localizeWrongOutput(failure)`

 1. Find the line of code `L` in the application that _most directly_ produced the incorrect output.
 For example, if it was console output, it's a print statement; if it's user interface output, it's whatever component was responsible for rendering the output.
 If you don't know how to find this line, one strategy is to find a unique feature in the output such as a string constant and do a global search in the code for that string.
 2. Set a breakpoint on `L`.